Tori Amos: 1990–1995: Little Earthquakes and Under the Pink

-Despite the disappointing reaction to Y Kant Tori Read, Amos still had to comply with her six-record contract with Atlantic Records, which, in 1989, wanted a new record by March 1990.
+Despite the disappointing reaction to Y Kant Tori Read, Amos still had to fulfill her six-record contract with Atlantic Records, which, in 1989, wanted a new record by March 1990.
 The initial recordings were declined by the label, which Amos felt was because the album had not been properly presented.
 The album was reworked and expanded under the guidance of Doug Morris and the musical talents of Steve Caton, Eric Rosse, Will MacGregor, Carlo Nuccio, and Dan Nebenzal, resulting in Little Earthquakes, an album recounting her religious upbringing, sexual awakening, struggle to establish her identity, and sexual assault.
 This album became her commercial and artistic breakthrough, entering the British charts in January 1992 at Number 15.
 Little Earthquakes was released in the United States in February 1992 and slowly but steadily began to attract listeners, gaining more attention with the video for the single "Silent All These Years".

 Amos traveled to New Mexico with personal and professional partner Eric Rosse in 1993 to write and largely record her second solo record, Under the Pink.
 The album was received with mostly favorable reviews and sold enough copies to chart at No. 12 on the Billboard 200, a significantly higher position than the preceding album's position at No. 54 on the same chart.
 However, the album found its biggest success in the UK, debuting at number one upon release in February 1994.